 They want to be a part of the basic infrastructure of the internet, which can then be used to gather everyone’s data as much as they could to drive more advertising revenue.

-What are the Features to be Considered to Find the Best Privacy-Focused Analytics?
+Features to be Considered to Find the Best Privacy Focused Analytics?

 - It works without accepting cookies.